 During the summer months, most of the time our thoughts aren’t always on our air conditioning.
 We tend to think more about BBQ and vacation time.
 Generally we don’t think much about our cooling systems until repairs are needed or a breakdown occurs.
 Here’s some interesting facts about air conditioning that we all should know.
+If you’re wanting to, you could learn more about commercial refrigeration Kansas city.

 1. Air Conditioning History – For many years, humans have been developing ways to avoid being hot and stuffy.
 Ancient Egyptians used to cool their indoor air by hanging wet mats on their doorways.
 Romans figured out how to run fresh water through their indoor pipes to cool their homes.
 Despite these, and other, contributions, the invention of the first modern air conditioner in 1902 is credited by most to Willis Carrier, an American engineer.